- September 24, 2018

-The Wolper Law Firm is currently investigating claims against David Barber, a former Financial Advisor at Madison Avenue Securities in San Diego, CA. David Barber has been in the securities industry since the 1980s and previously worked at Fist Midwest Securities.
+The Wolper Law Firm, P.A. is currently investigating claims against David Barber, a former Financial Advisor at Madison Avenue Securities in San Diego, CA. David Barber has been in the securities industry since the 1980s and previously worked at Fist Midwest Securities.

 According to publicly available records released by the Financial Industry Regulatory Authority (FINRA), in March 2018, FINRA sanctioned David Barber, barring him from working in the securities industry.
 Specifically, the FINRA sanction states that David Barber “failed to produce information and documents request by FINRA during the course of an ongoing examination to determine whether he engaged in unauthorized trading in the accounts of customers of his member firm, exercised discretion in customer accounts without written authorization, or otherwise acted in violation of FINRA rules.”